gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 <!--more-->

 I will break WFC into two separate algorithms and explain them separately.
-Each is interesting in its own right, and the interface between them simple.
+Each is interesting in its own right, and the interface between them is simple.

 ## Core Interface